Burrs Country Park lies on the outskirts of Bury and holds the prestigious Green Flag Award.

 East Lancashire Railway

 The East Lancashire Railway runs though the park.
 In 2009 the East Lancashire Railway Trust announced plans to build a stop at Burrs Country Park as part of its 10 year development plan.
+The station opened in 2016.

 The park was formerly an industrial site with two cotton mills; Burr Mill and Higher Woodhill Mill, both were built at the end of the 18th century.
 They were originally water powered but later converted to steam.